atisharma/bellini/README.md

 On my desktop it also works very well with negligible CPU usage.
 CPU usage could probably be improved by further optimisation.

-Here is a preview video of an older version (before the oscilliscope vis).
+Here is a preview video of an older version (before the oscilloscope vis).
 It's smoother in real life, because of the interaction with the phone's video frame rate.

 [![Here is a preview.](https://img.youtube.com/vi/KULyD5bTMlQ/0.jpg)](https://youtu.be/KULyD5bTMlQ "bellini preview")